 International Affairs & Study Abroad

 UWF's Study Abroad office is an important resource for students considering embarking on a study abroad experience.
 Students can also attend Study Abroad information sessions and make appointments to meet with Study Abroad staff to receive additional guidance.
-Study Abroad is one part of the university's International Affairs division, which also oversees the Japan Center and Confucius Institute.
+Study Abroad is one part of the university's International Affairs division, which also oversees the Japan Center.

 Possible Sources of Funding for Study Abroad: